 Military personnel, their family members and overseas voters (UOCAVA voters) may request an absentee ballot by completing a Federal Post Card application, also known as a “Form 76 or FPCA” (herein Form 76).
 Once the application is complete, the form may be mailed, faxed or emailed as an attached document which includes a scanned signature to your local county election commission office.
-The Federal Voting Assistance Program provides an online version of the Form 76 that a voter may complete and send to the local county election commission.
+The Federal Voting Assistance Program provides a Form 76 that a voter may complete and send to the local county election commission.

 UOCAVA voters may track their ballot using our voter lookup page.
 Enter your information and you will be able to track when the ballot was sent to you and when your voted ballot was received by the local county election commission.
 If you need assistance, contact your local county election commission office.

 The voted ballot must be received by the local county election commission office by the close of polls on election day to be counted.

 For additional information on military and overseas voting, click here.